-

 Features of Da Hong Pao

 - Medicinal properties: Da Hong Pao has a number of beneficial properties.
-It strengthens the immune system, improves digestion, has a beneficial effect on the cardiovascular and nervous systems.
+It strengthens the immune system, improves digestion, and has a beneficial effect on the cardiovascular and nervous systems.

 How to brew Da Hong Pao